-The Royal Tour, which lasted 16 days and spread across Australia, New Zealand, Fiji and Tonga was a Markle-fan's utter delight.
-Although obviously early in her pregnancy (considering that she is due in Spring 2019), viewers could still spot a tiny bump discretely nestled in the parade of excellent outfits.
+The Royal Tour, which lasted 16 days and spread across Australia, New Zealand, Fiji and Tonga was an utter delight.
+Although obviously early in her pregnancy (considering she was due in spring 2019), viewers could still spot a tiny bump discretely nestled in the parade of excellent outfits.

 You can see the full breadth of Meghan Markle's Royal Tour fashion here, but highlights included a glorious burgundy dress by Hugo Boss, a chic Givency navy blue top and pleated skirt and a black crepe Stella McCartney dress.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.